Gino Cappello: Club career

 A native of Padua, Cappello began his career with Padova.
 After spending two seasons with the club in Serie B, he landed in Serie A with Milan in 1940.
 In the three seasons at Milan he was always the second leading scorer and unfortunately Milan was not a major title-contender at the time.
 After the war he went to Bologna where he played for ten straight seasons.
 He scored 80 goals in 245 games leaving a mark on the fans not to be forgotten.
 In his last two seasons he played for Novara in Serie B. In 1958, when he was still playing with Novara, he decided to retire having reached the age of forty.

 International career

-Cappello debuted for the Italian national team on 22 May 1949 in a 3–1 win against Austria.
+Cappello debuted for the Italy national team on 22 May 1949 in a 3–1 win against Austria.
 He was one of four players to play both games at the 1950 World Cup.
 Four years later he was also called up to the national team for the 1954 World Cup, where he wore the number 10 shirt, becoming the first Italian player to wear the iconic jersey in a World Cup as it was the first tournament which required players to wear numbers on their shirts.
 He played his last game for Italy in a 4–1 win against Belgium during the tournament.